 Lambert: Hmm.
 25 cents an hour and not a penny more.

-One more from Chaos Theory.
+The Mexican Standoff at the end of the Tokyo Bathhouse mission.
 "Blood is thicker than water, Sam.
 I know you.
 And I know you wouldn't shoot an old friend."
 Sam has two potential responses to this statement by Douglas Shetland.
 The first is to shoot him.
-The second is to put his 57 away.
+The second is to put his Five-Seven away.
 Shetland goes for his own gun, and Sam stabs him through the heart with his combat knife.
 Either way ends with Sam chucking Shetland's corpse through a paper wall to fall and splash unceremoniously into a bathhouse vat, with the Bond One-Liner "You were right, Doug.
 I wouldn't shoot an old friend."
 The implication of both eventualities is awesome.

 Sam taking on Third Echelon Splinter Cells in Conviction during the attack on the White House.
 They all know how good he is.
 He's a legend.
 And he cuts through these guys like a hot knife through butter.